QuentinMcCarthy/portfolio/README.md

 If the file still fails to create the database, follow the instructions below.

-## INSTRUCTIONS FOR MANUAL DATABASE SETUP
+## Instructions for manual database setup
 The commands to create the databases in this file are SQL commands which are sent to 'phpmyadmin' on the server.
 These commands will need to be manually entered into phpmyadmin under the database specified in the .env file's DB_TABLE value.

 If you do not know how to login to phpmyadmin, the default username and password is 'root' and 'root'